OctopusDeploy/docs/docs/administration/high-availability/index.md

 ## Designing Highly-Available Octopus

 There are several ways to configure High Availability for Octopus and this differs based on where you host Octopus.
 We have created guides that will help you design the best solution for your installation.
-This section walks through the different options and considerations for setting up Octopus and how you can incorporate each of the components making them Highly-Available, whether it's using on-premises servers or cloud infrastructure such as AWS or Azure:
+This section walks through the different options and considerations for setting up Octopus and how you can incorporate each of the components making them Highly-Available, whether it's using on-premises servers or cloud infrastructure such as AWS or Azure.

 - [Designing Octopus for High Availability On-Premises](/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md)
 - [Designing Octopus for High Availability in Azure](/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md)